By Jodi Leo

 Let’s say you have 6,000 applications and 30 percent didn’t include the documents needed to make an eligibility determination.
 Following up to gather the required documents takes precious time from claims processors and applicants and hinders your ability to process benefits quickly.

 But because your applicants are a ready pool of research participants, you can conduct user research more quickly than usual.
 We have a comprehensive toolkit to help you conduct user research and interview participants with incomplete applications so you can identify where and how you need to improve your forms.
-Please note, you may want to use it alongside our Privacy and Informed Consent Practices for Researchers Toolkit.
+Please note, you may want to use it with our Plain language templates for user research.

 Mapping your service will give you a big picture of your service, critical moments, inefficiencies, as well as risks resulting from increased demand and opportunities for improvement.
 It can also help you unite teams to move forward more quickly on those improvements.